for SSAA children's choir and piano

 Commentary on Rise by the poet and composer, and an interview with both.

-More on Rise at Storify, Johns Hopkins Hub, Baltimore City Paper (also here), WBAL-TV, and Chorus America.
+More on Rise at Storify, Johns Hopkins Hub, Baltimore City Paper (also here), WBAL-TV, Chorus America, and the Baltimore Sun.

 Good Night (2014)